 01. Roast Level

 Perhaps unsurprisingly, the most important factor influencing taste was the roast level of the coffee beans.
 Before roasting, coffee beans are green with little or no taste.
-Roasting develops different aroma compounds, and the length of the roast affects these compounds and determines the flavour.
-Many people choose a medium roast, but it’s worth exploring both lighter and darker roasts to get a greater appreciation for different flavours, and learn which roast suits you.
+Roasting develops different aroma compounds, and the length of the roast affects these compounds and determines the flavor.
+Many people choose a medium roast, but it’s worth exploring both lighter and darker roasts to get a greater appreciation for different flavors, and learn which roast suits you.

 A medium roast is brown in color and offers more body than light roasts.
-The coffee starts to approach the darker, caramel sweetness of a longer roast, and exhibits a more balanced flavour and aroma.
+The coffee starts to approach the darker, caramel sweetness of a longer roast, and exhibits a more balanced flavor and aroma.

 02. Filter shapes